 Power Plates – Gena Hamshaw

-An unbelievably stylish cookbook, its beautiful.
+An unbelievably stylish cookbook, it’s beautiful.
 But there is no style over substance here.
-100 practical, flavour packed, balanced vegan meals is the promise and so far so good.
+100 practical, flavour-packed, balanced vegan meals is the promise and so far so good.
 Fresh interesting ideas that could be used in other recipes.
-The salad section in particular is a winner for me, mine are often too safe, this will liven them up!
+The salad section, in particular, is a winner for me, mine are often too safe, this will liven them up!

 My favourite bit of the book is the intro section including the noteworthy ingredients and the nutritional info.
 Very helpful and informative.